 Financial Implications (Tuition Cancellation Schedule)

 University policy requires all students who take leave for medical reasons complete a medical review process with Student Health Services prior to re-enrollment.
-Information on the medical review process is outlined under the returning from leave options and on the Student Health Services website.
+Information on the medical review process is outlined under the returning from leave options.
 It is not necessary to provide medical documentation at the time of the leave of absence.
 Providing medical documentation at the time of the leave or soon thereafter, however, can facilitate the process of requesting return from medical leave.

 Allow two to three business days for account adjustments to be reflected in your online invoice; adjustment of financial aid funds may take up to thirty days.
 If these adjustments result in a credit balance (overpayment) on your account, the credit may be left in place to offset future charges, or can be refunded by Student Accounting Services upon your request.